TehMuffinMoo/ibPS/docs/NIOS/Tools/Convert-RecordsToBloxOne.md

 ## PARAMETERS

 ### -Object
-The NIOS Record Object(s) to convert to BloxOne CSV format.
+The NIOS Record Object(s) to convert to Universal DDI CSV format.
 Accepts pipeline input from 'Get-NIOSObject'.

 ```yaml